OfficeDev/hands-on-labs/O3654/O3654-1 Connect to Microsoft Graph on a Windows 10 app/Lab.md

 1. In **Solution Explorer**, choose the project and, from the short-cut menu, choose **Add** > **New Folder**.
 2. Name the folder Authentication.
 3. Choose the Authentication folder and, from the short-cut menu, choose **Add** > **Existing item**.
-4. Navigate to the folder in this Code Challenge named Authentication (C:\git\training-nda\O3654\O365f-1 Connect to Microsoft Graph on a Windows 10 app\Authentication), and choose this file:
+4. Navigate to the folder in this Code Challenge named Authentication (C:\git\training-nda\O3654\O3654-1 Connect to Microsoft Graph on a Windows 10 app\Authentication), and choose this file:
 	- OAuth2AuthenticationProvider.cs

 5. Choose **Add**.

 ###Add the Constants file
 1. In **Solution Explorer**, choose the project and, from the short-cut menu, choose **Add** > **Existing Item**.
-4. Navigate to the root directory of this Code Challenge, and choose the Constants.cs file.
+4. Navigate to the root directory of this Code Challenge (C:\git\training-nda\O3654\O3654-1 Connect to Microsoft Graph on a Windows 10 app), and choose the Constants.cs file.
 Click **Add**.

 <a name="createFiles"></a>
 ## Exercise 5: Create helper classes for authentication and sending email